Principles of prototyping for acquisition

 The following principles are meant to guide product teams in the use of technical prototypes in support of an acquisition.
 Note: This is a living document, and will be modified frequently as product teams become more proficient and experienced in using prototypes.

-An acquisition prototype should support a procurement, not become an impediment to it.
+A prototype should support a procurement and be thought of as a research tool.
 It should be developed rapidly, using a relatively lightweight approach and at low cost.
 Guard against over-optimization.

 If the logic behind modular procurement is to break down large projects into smaller chunks to reduce risk, employ this same approach when prototyping.
-Instead of thinking of a prototype as an immutable whole, consider how it can be broken into pieces to address different questions or technical risks.
+Instead of thinking of a prototype as an immutable whole, consider how it can be broken into pieces to address assumptions about customer value and technical risks.
+Don’t obsess about documentation, but highlight to the what assumption this prototype was meant to assess, and how this tool measured up against those hypothesis.

 Help vendors, don’t handcuff them